GunnarSturla/docs/articles/connections/social/wordpress.md

 ![](/media/articles/connections/social/wordpress/wordpress-dev-portal.png)

-## 2. Provide Your Auth0 Client Information.
+## 2. Provide Your Auth0 Application Information.

 If you have not already registered your application with Wordpress, click **Create New Application**: